SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 Note: If you utilize CloudFront as your CDN to manage certificates and keys for any custom engagement tracking domains, it will result in a loss of user agent data.
 We include steps below to minimize data loss.

 The following is a sample guide for use with AWS CloudFront **only**; please note, the steps to configure your chosen CDN will likely differ from CloudFront in workflow.
-Please refer to your CDN's documentation and contact their respective support departments if you have any questions.
+Please refer to your CDN documentation and contact their respective support departments if you have any questions.
 For up to date information on creating a distribution via CloudFront, please refer to the [AWS docs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating-console.html).

 1. Login with your credentials onto AWS console and navigate to [CloudFront](https://console.aws.amazon.com/cloudfront/).